 ~Jennifer Kuk, Professor Kinesiology and Health Science, York University

-Merely losing weight, does not in any way shape or form, cause one to lose the systemic dysfunction of obesity.
+Merely losing weight does not, in any way, shape, or form, eliminate the systemic dysfunction of obesity.
 This chronic condition is for life.

 Myth #6: Deception thru Affirming the Consequent – If p then q.
 Given q, therefore p